5 Star Wars Fan Theories That Still Might Come True in The Rise of Skywalker

 2. There Will Be a Time Jump

-Rian Johnson chose not to edit the final cut of his film to reflect her death, which leaves us with the big question: how does J.J.
-Abrams explain the absence of an otherwise alive and kicking Leia in Episode IX?
+Rian Johnson chose not to edit the final cut of The Last Jedi to reflect her death, which leaves us with the big question: how does The Rise of Skywalker director J.J.
+Abrams explain the absence of an otherwise alive and kicking Leia?
 A time jump would give him the ability to give a brief offscreen death explanation.
 It would also give Rey, who had only just begun to study the Force and managed to make off with the sacred Jedi texts at the end of the film, time to actually hone her abilities for the final confrontation with Ren and the First Order.

 This wouldn't be the first time jump in the saga.
 Attack of the Clones takes place a decade after The Phantom Menace and Revenge of the Sith begins three years after that.